2U Inc. (TWOU)'s latest performance is not what we had anticipated

 Technical Analysis of 2U Inc. (TWOU)

-2U Inc. (NASDAQ: TWOU) saw its 5-day average volume 1.74 million, a negative change from its year-to-date volume of 2.24 million.
-As of the previous 9 days, the stock’s Stochastic %D was 60.70%.
-Additionally, its Average True Range was 0.88.
+The latest stats from [2U Inc., TWOU] show that its last 5-days average volume of 3.25 million was superior to 2.28 million than last year’s volume.
+As of the previous 9 days, the stock’s Stochastic %D was 70.98%.
+Additionally, its Average True Range was 0.93.

-At the time of writing, stock’s 50-day Moving Average is $9.98, while its 200-day Moving Average is $18.66.
-Nevertheless, the first resistance level for the watch stands at $9.83 in the near term.
-At $10.23, the stock is likely to face the second major resistance level.
-The third major resistance level sits at $10.96.
-If the price goes on to break the first support level at $8.70, it is likely to go to the next support level at $7.97.
-Assuming the price breaks the second support level, the third support level stands at $7.57.
+At the time of writing, stock’s 50-day Moving Average is $9.75, while its 200-day Moving Average is $18.03.
+Now, the first resistance to watch is $11.63.
+This is followed by the second major resistance level at $12.33.
+The third major resistance level sits at $12.86.
+If the price goes on to break the first support level at $10.40, it is likely to go to the next support level at $9.87.
+Assuming the price breaks the second support level, the third support level stands at $9.17.

 2U Inc. (NASDAQ: TWOU) Key Stats